ibm-cloud-docs/Registry/delete-data.md

 Data that is stored in {{site.data.keyword.registrylong_notm}} is backed up regularly.
 For more information, see [High availability and disaster recovery](/docs/Registry?topic=registry-ha-dr).

-### Vulnerability Advisor
+### Scanning data
 {: #data-storage_va}

-To scan images and containers in your account for security issues, Vulnerability Advisor collects, stores, and processes the following information:
+To scan images and containers in your account for security issues, {{site.data.keyword.registrylong_notm}} collects, stores, and processes the following information:

 - Free-form fields, including IDs, descriptions, and image names (registry, namespace, repository name, and image tag)
 - Metadata about the file modes and creation timestamps of the configuration files